leeb48/Ticketing-App/readme.md

 - row
 - col

-## Start here
+# Start here

-- [ ] create checkout step using stripe
+## AWS TODO
- - [ ] after/during checkout, booking will be in processing.
-After transaction is processed, then update the status to booked
+- [ ] learn Pulumi to deploy the application on AWS
- - [ ] redirect the user to a order confirmation page
+- [ ] host using multiple containers in distributed mode
-- [ ] prevent going back to checkout page after purchasing
+- [x] dockerize the application and setup github actions to push the docker image

 ## Application TODO
 - [x] postgres full text search for artist